-RG3 cleared to practice, likely to start against Steelers
+Browns' RG3 practices, will start in finale against Steelers

 - Debbie Reynolds, star of ‘Singin’ in the Rain,’ dies a day after daughter Carrie Fisher’s death VIEW

-Griffin has made three straight starts after missing 11 weeks with a broken left shoulder sustained in the season opener on Sept.
-11. Griffin has shown improvement in each game but has yet to throw a touchdown pass.
+Griffin has made three straight starts after missing 11 weeks with a broken left shoulder sustained in the season opener.
+Griffin has improved in each game but has yet to throw a touchdown pass.

-Coach Hue Jackson has been pleased with Griffin’s progress and would like to see more before deciding if the 26-year-old can be Cleveland’s starter going forward.
+Jackson has been pleased with Griffin’s progress and would like to see more before deciding if the 26-year-old can be Cleveland’s starter going forward.

 In four starts, Griffin has completed 58 of 107 passes for 654 yards with no touchdowns and two interceptions.
 Last week, he completed 17 of 28 passes for 196 yards and added 42 yards rushing before getting hurt the seventh time he was sacked.

-“We have seen him get better from the first opportunity to the second to the third,” Jackson said.
-“Hopefully, he can keep making jumps as you go because that says a lot to me.”
+“Just have to keep making that jump,” he said.
+“We went from not scoring very many points to scoring 17 and had a good start.
+We scored on three of the first four or five possessions, whatever it was, before the half.
+That is a sign of improvement.

+“We need to do that and do a little bit more.
+We made some third downs early in the game that I thought were huge.
+Made some plays throwing the ball and with his feet.
+Have to continue to grow that way.
+We can keep building on those things.
+I think that will show more improvement.”

 The Browns will likely have the No. 1 pick in the NFL draft and could use it to land a franchise quarterback, something they have not been able do since their expansion return 17 years ago.
 Cleveland has started 26 quarterbacks during the span.

-There will be other options, including trades and free agency to find the elusive long-term QB.
+There will be other options, including trades and free agency.

-The Browns have a decision to make on Griffin, who signed a two-year, $15 million free contract last spring.
+Griffin signed a two-year, $15 million free contract last spring.
 The Browns can void the second season by not paying a $750,000 roster bonus due in March.

+“Hopefully, there will be enough body of work to make a good decision about where we go and what we do,” Jackson said.
+“I think I have a pretty good feel for our quarterbacks and who they are and what they are.
+That is why I want to see as much as I can over this last game.”

 Jackson has been a strong supporter of Griffin’s since his arrival and remains an advocate for the 2012 Heisman Trophy winner, whose flashes of brilliance have been muted by injuries.
 Jackson conceded that Griffin’s durability is an issue.